TsLu1s/talknexus/README.md

 4. **Install Ollama**

-Visit Ollama API and follow the installation instructions for your operating system. **[Possible Restart PC needed]**
+Visit Ollama API and follow the installation instructions for your operating system.

 <div align="left">